Savings plan for the new financial year

 The financial year runs from the 6 April to 5 April each year.

 Your overall ISA allowance is £20,000 for the 2017/18 tax year.
 This can be saved in a cash ISA, a Stocks and Shares ISA or a combination of the two.
 However, if you decide to save in both, the total amount invested must not exceed £20,000.

 Can I take money out of a cash ISA?

 You can withdraw money from a cash ISA.
 However, you should always check the full details of your ISA account as there could be restrictions and penalties if you decide to withdraw funds.

 You should also keep in mind that if you take money out of your cash ISA the amount withdrawn will count towards your overall ISA limit for the financial year.
-For example, if you have £5,240 in your cash ISA account and withdraw £5,000, you’ll only be able to save an additional £10,000 tax-free.

 When can I pay into a cash ISA?